 Until a few years ago I thought there was nothing more annoying, on a plane, than families travelling with young children.
-The screaming, the crumbs, the noisy toys: everything felt like a personal attack on my quiet time and would spark in me terrible bad moods and judgemental thoughts.
+The screaming, the crumbs, the noisy toys: everything felt like a personal attack on my quiet time and would spark in me terrible bad moods and judgmental thoughts.

 Why were the parents not doing anything about this awful racket their kids were creating?
 With all the parenting books around, surely there was a no stress air travel with toddlers checklist that they could just follow: how come they didn’t simply comply?

 Not only did I discover that the many ‘how to’ lists for parents are hardly a guarantee to no stress parenting.
 I also came to the realisation that the calm expression on parents’ faces is not lack of care for the comfort of the other passengers (well, sometimes it is) but often an attempt to lower the energy levels, apply the ‘pay no attention’ strategy and get the child to regain some stillness.
 Go figure.

 Restless, screaming children are not only stressful for the other passengers, but are a source of incredible stress to parents who have to endure the same noise as you and, also, the terrible pressure that comes from knowing that the whole plane is holding you responsible for it and is judging every move you make.

 So, in an attempt to make flying a little less stressful for everyone, when I started flying with children I came up with my own air travel with toddler checklist of things that help us and the other passengers to have a reasonably calm flight.